 I wasn’t a total loss on the field.
 I managed to start for teams in high school and college eventually, but particularly when I was a young kid and my height outpaced my coordination, I was a far cry from what my Dad might have reasonably expected of his progeny.
 Some, maybe most, former athlete Dads would have been embarassed by a kid like me.
 Others disappointed.
 Maybe both.

 Whether I played well, and I usually didn’t as a kid, was not relevant to him.
 The only thing my Dad ever cared about was my effort.
 It could be five minutes of garbage time at the end of the game, and all my Dad asked was whether I had fun and tried my best.
-If I had done the best I could, he’d tell me how proud he was.

 I used to take that for granted.
 Looking back, I wonder if it was ever hard for him to watch me struggle.
 If it was, he never showed it.